Best of China & Yangtze Cruise

 After a delicious dumpling lunch, visit some of Xi'an's other important sites including the Small Wild Goose Pagoda.
 En route, there will be a demonstration of Chinese ceramics and ancient furniture as well as time to shop.
 Breakfast & lunch provided.

 Continue to Tian'anmen Square for a complimentary group photo.
 The square was originally built in 1417 during the Ming Dynasty.
 At 440,000 square meters, Tiananmen Square is the largest open square in the world.
 It was here that the People's Republic of China was proclaimed by Mao Zedong on October 1, 1949.
+Enjoy a special visit to the Torengtang Pharmacy near Tian'anmen Square and learn about Traditional Chinese Medicine and how it still plays a major role in the lives of locals and visitors alike.
 After lunch at a nearby local restaurant, return to your hotel for the balance of the afternoon at leisure.
-Tonight, enjoy Beijing's most famous (and delicious) culinary treat--Peking Duck.
-Breakfast, lunch & dinner provided.
+Breakfast & lunch provided.

 Day 15: Great Wall of China & Ming Tombs.
-Depart after breakfast on a full day included excursion to the only man-made structure visible from the moon, the Great Wall of China, which follows a ridge of barren hills stretching at least 3,750 miles (6,000 km).
+Depart after breakfast on a full day included excursion to the Great Wall of China, which follows a ridge of barren hills stretching at least 13,000 miles.
 En route, enjoy a visit to a jade factory with a special presentation and time for shopping.
 Construction of the Great Wall, which spanned more than two thousand years, began between the 7th and 6th century BC and continued through the Ming Dynasty.
 The wall was originally built of stone, wood, grass and earth, but during the Ming Dynasty, bricks were produced in kilns set up along the wall.
 The bricks were transported by men carrying them on their backs or by donkeys, mules and even goats, which had bricks tied to their heads before being driven up a mountain.
 Enjoy an opportunity to mount the ramparts of this ancient wonder.

 Conclude your visit at the Sacred Way, an ancient road linking the Ming Tombs, the burial site of 13 emperors of the Ming Dynasty.
 A massive stone archway, built in 1540 at the southern end of the Sacred Way, is decorated with designs of clouds, waves and divine animals.
 Tonight you are our guests for a sumptuous farewell dinner.
 Breakfast, lunch & dinner provided.